SotongDJ/dtTimeFrame/README.md

-# pyWorkFlow
+# pyTimeTag

-WorkFlow is a framework to package some basic function into python class
+timeTag is a module to give time track and pack subprocess call function into one single class.